War Resilient Communications

 Birmingham Anchor Exchange

 Birmingham Anchor Exchange (BM/AN) is partly underneath Telephone House in Newhall Street.
 The exchange Strowger switching equipment and repeater station were in two large tunnels each divided into two levels, other large tunnels contained the standby generators, fuel tanks and air conditioning plant.
 All these large tunnels are joined together with smaller diameter tunnels, a detailed layout is amongst the photographs, in the image gallery below.
+Work at the time was designated 'Tunnel Scheme 526'.
+The whole of the Anchor complex is now known as 'Tunnel 4'

 There are very few visible signs of the Anchor tunnels on the surface.
 Air vents and lift access points can be seen next to Telephone House in Fleet Street, and also the Lionel Street goods lift access.
 The Church Street lift is hidden from view at street level, but can be distinguished on the aerial photograph.
 At the time of the construction of Anchor strowger exchange, above it, Telephone House contained a local telephone exchange known as 'Central', and two trunk exchanges 'Newhall' and 'Colmore Lodge', all using Strowger switching equipment.
 Anchor's Strowger switches were removed in the early eighties.
 By 1995 the digital network had completely replaced all Strowger and electronic / transistorised analogue switches throughout the country.